guochenmeinian/Llama-Langchain-RAG/README.md

 ### Configuration & Features:
-1. Finetuning usually involves using a domain related dataset (e.g. [Sujet Finance](https://huggingface.co/datasets/sujet-ai/Sujet-Finance-Instruct-177k), [Music-Wiki](https://huggingface.co/datasets/seungheondoh/music-wiki), [MusicPile](https://huggingface.co/datasets/m-a-p/MusicPile?row=29)), in this project, we decided to curate our own (Question-Answer) pairs dataset for training and RAG.
+1. Finetuning usually involves using a domain related dataset (e.g. [Sujet Finance](https://huggingface.co/datasets/sujet-ai/Sujet-Finance-Instruct-177k), [Music-Wiki](https://huggingface.co/datasets/seungheondoh/music-wiki), [MusicPile](https://huggingface.co/datasets/m-a-p/MusicPile?row=29)).
+In this project, we decided to curate our own (Question-Answer) pairs dataset for finetuning and RAG.
-2. Domain-related files (txt or PDFs) are stored in the `data` folder, such as *trivia.txt* and *s1_s2.jsonl*, a vector database is created in `chroma` folder based on the data for RAG.
+2. Domain-related files (txt, jsonl or PDFs) are stored in the `data` folder, such as *trivia.txt* and *s1_s2.jsonl* (prompt.txt shows how we prepared the jsonl input files for finetuning the model via prompt engineering.).
+Using Langchain, a vector database was created in `chroma` folder based on the data for RAG.
 More content could be added as needed.
 3. The front-end and deployment is implemented with Streamlit.
 4. Chat history is maintained for each session (if you refresh, chat history clears).
 5. Option to select between differnet Llama2 chat API endpoints (finetuned-rag, finetuned, rag, base13B).